New AICPA Quality Management Standards: Implementing a Compliant and Effective Quality Management System

 BARBRI is a NASBA CPE sponsor and this 110-minute webinar is accredited for 2.0 CPE credits.

 This webinar will address the requirements of the AICPA Auditing Standards Board's new quality management standards.
-Our panel of CPAs will review the components of the latest standards, explain how the requirements vary based on the size and type of engagement, and provide recommendations for establishing an effective quality management system.
+Our expert panel of CPAs, who have extensive experience in quality management will review the key components of the latest standards, explain how the requirements vary based on the size and type of firm and provide practical recommendations for establishing an effective quality management system.

 Faculty